boazbk/tcs/lec_07_other_models.md

 > # { .recap }
-* While we defined computable functions using NAND-TM programs, we could just as well have done so using many other models, including not just NAND<< but also Turing machines, RAM machines, the $\lambda$-calculus and many other models.
+* While we defined computable functions using NAND-TM programs, we could just as well have done so using many other models, including not just NAND-RAM but also Turing machines, RAM machines, the $\lambda$-calculus and many other models.
 * Very simple models turn out to be "Turing complete" in the sense that they can simulate arbitrarily complex computation.